Certified Mail 101: Everything You Need to Know About Certified Mail

 The traditional method for sending certified mail with a return receipt involves multiple hardcopy forms and is a laborious, time-consuming process compared to a streamlined, digital solution like ConnectSuite e-Certify.
 But, if you insist, here is a step-by-step guide for how to send certified mail with a return receipt the traditional way:

-Step 4: Peel the tracking number label off the top of PS Form 3800 and apply it to PS Form 3811 in box 2.
+Complete PS Form 3811 by writing the recipient’s address in box 1.
+Then, peel the tracking number label off the top of PS Form 3800 and apply it to PS Form 3811 in box 2.
+Then, check Certified Mail in box 3.
+Finally, write your own address in the Sender box on the other side.

-Step 5: Attach PS Form 3800 to the front of your envelope, folding the green strip over the top on the dotted line.
+Attach PS Form 3800 to the front of your envelope by aligning the white dashed line with the top center of your envelope.
+Then, fold the green strip over the top on the dashed line so there’s green on each side of the envelope.

-Step 6: Attach PS Form 3811 to the back of your envelope.
+Attach PS Form 3811 to the middle of the back of your envelope.

-Step 7: Meter the envelope, or pay for the postage and fees at the post office.
+Meter the envelope, or pay for the postage and fees at the post office.
 The clerk will stamp PS Form 3800 and give the bottom portion back to you as proof of acceptance.
-Be sure to file this receipt for record-keeping.
+Be sure to hang on to this receipt for record-keeping.

-Step 9: When your mail piece is delivered, PS Form 3811 is signed by someone at the recipient’s address, then returned to you via First-Class Mail.
-Once returned, be sure to file it for record-keeping.
+When your mail piece is delivered, PS Form 3811 is signed by someone at the recipient’s address and then returned to you via First-Class Mail.
+Once you receive it, be sure to hang on to it for record-keeping.
+This is your proof of delivery.

-Creating, tracking, and managing certified mail with e-Certify is much more simple and streamlined than the traditional method.
+Creating, tracking, and managing certified mail with Easy Send is much more simple and streamlined than the traditional method.
 Some of the benefits include…

 • No forms to fill out manually